• Skip to primary navigation

 Print Recipe Pin Recipe

-Pongal is a traditional south indian breakfast.
-Pongal is made by cooking rice with moong dal & tempered spices and flavoured with ghee and cashews.
-Pongal often called as Ven Pongal or Kara Pongal or Ghee Pongal is a staple for breakfast in South Indian homes.
-How to make Pongal / Ven Pongal is explained in this post with step by step pictures and video.
+Ven Pongal is a traditional South Indian breakfast made by cooking rice with moong dal, tempered spices, flavored with ghee and garnished with cashews.
+Pongal often called as Ven Pongal or Khara Pongal or Ghee Pongal is a staple for breakfast in South Indian homes.
+Learn to make Ven Pongal the perfect way with step by step pictures and video.

 Prep Time10 minutes mins